alephmembeth/alephmembeth.github.io/index.md

 ## Welcome!

 Hi there, my name’s Max.
-I’m a postdoctoral research associate (“Wissenschaftlicher Mitarbeiter”) at the University of Oldenburg’s Department of Philosophy, mainly working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy” (or “x-phi” for short).
+I’m a postdoctoral research associate (‘Wissenschaftlicher Mitarbeiter’) at the University of Oldenburg’s Department of Philosophy, mainly working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy” (or ‘x-phi’ for short).
 Together with Stephan Kornmesser and Mark Siebel, I founded [The Oldenburg Experimental Philosophy Laboratory](https://uol.de/en/philosophy/research/research-areas/experimental-philosophy).
 If you want to know what’s happening in the world of x-phi right now, visit [The Experimental Philosophy Blog](https://xphi.net/), which I maintain.
 If you want to learn more about me, feel free to take a look at my

 + [publications](./publications.md),
 + [presentations](./presentations.md),